NoLayerCode/Bandit_OverTheWire/README.md

 	user: bandit1
 	password: XXXXXXXXXXX(the one you got in last level)
 ```
 The - character creates missuderstaning with **stdin/stdout** i.e. dev/stdin or dev/stdout.
-Thus, to open the files starting with - character we need to follow below approch.
+Thus, to open the files starting with [special characters](https://tldp.org/LDP/abs/html/special-chars.html) we need to follow below approch.
 Instead of using `cat ./-` we can also use `cat < -`.

 ```
 	bandit0@bandit:~ cat ./-